UD-Math-Data-Science-1/notes/representation/seaborn.md

 sns.displot(data=cars,x="mpg",bins=20);
 ```

-Much as we use grouping in pandas, we can use categories in a series to split the data in seaborn.
-In this case, we use three different colors (hues) for three different regions of origin.
+We can use categorical variables to define groups within the data set.
+In this case, we use different colors (hues) for the three unique values of `origin`.

 ```{code-cell}
 sns.displot(data=cars,x="mpg",hue="origin");
 ```

-That graph is a little messy because of the overlaps.
-We can instead split the data and plot as columns of subplots.
+That graph might be hard to read because of the overlaps.
+We can instead plot the groups in separate columns.

 ```{code-cell}
 sns.displot(data=cars,x="mpg",col="origin");
 ```

-In either case, it's easy to see that the U.S. cars are more clustered on the left (smaller MPG) than the Japanese and European cars.
+It's now clear that the U.S. cars are more clustered on the left (smaller MPG) than are the Japanese and European cars.

-You can even combine grouping by plot column with grouping by color.
+You can combine using columns for one category with colors for another.
+Note that here we also direct seaborn to stack different colored bars rather than overlapping them.

 ```{code-cell}
 sns.displot(data=cars,x="mpg",col="origin",hue="cylinders",multiple="stack");